MANCHESTER, NH – Crystal Sorey has been walking a long and difficult road due to addiction, which ultimately cost her the custody of two children.

 Since losing custody of her children and regaining her sobriety, Sorey had unsuccessfully tried to locate Montgomery and reconnect with Harmony.
 She says she and other family members followed every lead they had and have made “more than 80 calls” to child and youth protective services both in Massachusetts and New Hampshire, but no one followed up with her.

 Sorey says that she was only heard and action, finally taken, after all else failed.

-On November 18, 2021, Mayor Joyce Craig’s office received a communication from Sorey asking for help.
-Sorey says that in that communication she said she was prepared to go to the media with her story if no one could help her.
+On November 18, 2021, Sorey says she sent an anonymous communication through the mayor’s office stating she was prepared to go to the media with her story if no one could help her.
 Within hours a detective from Manchester Police contacted her and said they were looking into Harmony’s whereabouts.
 Within 24 hours she heard from a “Supervisor O’Brien” from NH Division of Children, Youth and Families, who told her they were investigating.
 Police searched for Adam Montgomery, going to addresses they had for him and when they couldn’t find them, they referred the case to DCYF.
 It was 39 days after that, that DCYF notified police they couldn’t find Harmony.